 92/101 connector lane effort resumes

 Plans proceeding for 101/92 interchange congestion remedy

 Don't ignore local traffic safety needs

 Alyse DiNapoli, Daily Journal staff

 Daily Journal staff

 Learn more about your privacy options

-From: Public Comment

-To: Board (@smcta.com)
+Malcolm Robinson From: cacsecretary [@smcta.com] To:

+Malcolm Robinson

-Subject: FW: C/CAG and SMCTA Creates Deadliest Road in Bay Area
+Subject: Fwd: C/CAG and SMCTA Creates Deadliest Road in Bay Area

-Date: Wednesday, April 2, 2025 3:40:00 PM
+Date: Thursday, April 3, 2025 10:50:22 AM

-----Original Message----

-From: Malcolm Robinson <calmotomal@gmail.com>

-Sent: Wednesday, April 2, 2025 3:39 PM

-To: Public Comment <publiccomment@smcta.com>

-Subject: C/CAG and SMCTA Creates Deadliest Road in Bay Area

-[You don't often get email from calmotomal@gmail.com.
-Learn why this is important at https://aka.ms/LearnAboutSenderIdentification]

-ATTENTION: This email came from an external source.
-Do not open attachments or click on links from unknown senders.
+ATTENTION: This email came from safroxternal sourcen Dergot open attachments or click

->
+Sent from my iPad

+Begin forwarded message:

-In America #1 is what people excel towards, usually.
+From: Malcolm Robinson <calmotomal@gmail.com> Date: April 2, 2025 at 12:27:38 PM HST To: publiccomments@smcta.com Subject: C/CAG and SMCTA Creates Deadliest Road in Bay Area In America #1 is what people excel towards, usually.
 C/CAG and the SMC TA have combined to create El Camino Real, the Deadliest Road in the Bay Area according to Bay Area News Group's analysis of local safety data between 2002-2022.
 What can we do about making it safer on our main thoroughfares?

->

 Vision Zero, created in Scandinavia to bring pedestrian and bicycle safety to the forefront of infrastructure planning has been working, in other places.
 SMC TA instead first gave us Plan 2050, a.k.a.
 NOT in my lifetime will it be safe on our streets.
 This plan morphed into Local Road Safety Plan.
 Zero Deaths was too much of a stretch?

->

 This week's SMC TA agenda has more freeway building, a few more hundreds of millions of our tax dollars on faster automobile transport.
 Just like last month's agenda, just a different freeway project.
 Folks, you're killing us.
 Please make it safer on our streets, all over San Mateo County.
 After all, Equity should be more than a campaign slogan.

->

 PS Thanks for the new Pedestrian Safety sign at northbound CA-1 Grey Whale Cove state park.
 I guess the crosswalk SMC TA budgeted for could not work.
 The sign is a help.

->

 Please continue to make pubic transport effective, efficient, and safe.
 Thanks in advance for your assistance.

->

-Rgds,

->

-Malcolm Robinson

->

-Sent from my iPad
+Rgds, Malcolm Robinson Sent from my iPad From: Mike Swire To: cacsecretary [@smcta.com]; Board (@smcta.com) Subject: Relationship between congestion and emissions Date: Thursday, April 3, 2025 11:23:52 AM Attachments: image.png 45 to 55 30 to 45 image.png image.png ATTENTION: This email came from an external coursen Bernot open attachments or click on links from